jzry/seniordesign/Python/README.md

 ## Installing Packages

-Install the main dependencies with the following command in a terminal:
+Install the main dependencies (opencv, numpy, matplotlib) with the following command in a terminal:

-`pip install opencv-python numpy matplotlib termcolor`
+`pip install opencv-python numpy matplotlib`

+Or if you're using python3 (numpy is installed along with opencv-python):
+`python3 -m pip install opencv-python matplotlib`

+To check that you have the correct packages installed in your python virtual environment do:
+`pip list -l` or `pip3 list -l` depending on which version of python you are using and installing with.

 [Install PyTorch](https://pytorch.org/get-started/locally/) using the command from their website.
 From the options on the linked page,